Anoojaa-ck/minifintech/README.md

 ## Deployment

-This app is ready to be deployed to [Vercel](https://vercel.com/).
+This app is ready to be deployed to [Netlify](https://dazzling-granita-e301cd.netlify.app/).
-Note: Since this version uses SQLite, it is intended for local demonstration.
-For production deployment with persistent data, it is recommended to use a hosted PostgreSQL database (like Neon or Supabase) by simply updating the `DATABASE_URL` in the `.env` file and changing the provider in `prisma/schema.prisma`.